BLSQ/iaso/docs/pages/dev/how_to/create_mobile_reports/create_mobile_reports.en.md

 - Childen Under 5
 - Pregnant and breastfeeding woman

-As additional information, to allow you navigate into report from your browser, in your code editor you need to open `/src/App.tsx` under line 82, replace "hidden" with "visible".
-This allow you to have back button to go back to previous screen, in the same way as android device.
+To allow you to navigate back inside the report from within your browser, you need to make the back button visible.
+In your code editor of choice, open `/src/App.tsx`, under line 82, replace "hidden" with "visible".

 Each sub report is splitted into: